zusby/LoyalityPlatform/README.md

 To initialize the FireStore Database and the FireStore Authentication service it is necessary to modify accordingly the followings classes:
 - FireStoreInitializer.java
 - AuthenticationController.java
--
--insert your own FireBase SDK Admin API credencials.
+- insert your own FireBase SDK Admin API credencials

 ## API Reference

 All the api references are available @Swagger_UI and or trough the java docs.